samrith-s/react-select-input/README.md

-# react-input-select
+# react-select-input

-A simple combination of a traditional HTML5 input and select.
+A simple combination of traditional HTML5 input and select.

 ### Props
 ```javascript